 I have used black plastic mulch in my garden for many years.
-It is still a mulch I recommend, especially if you are starting a new garden bed where they may be lots of weed seeds.
+It is still a mulch I recommend, especially if you are starting a new garden bed where there may be lots of weed seeds.

 Black Plastic will suppress almost all the weeds in your garden so you rarely have any to pull.
 It can help you get your garden off to an early start as it heats the soil in the spring.
-This is a great solutions for northern gardeners.
+This is a great solution for northern gardeners.

 However, the plastic can cause the ground to get too hot in the summer.
 You can top it with another type of mulch to help keep the soil cool.